wp-plugins/sticky-custom-post-types/readme.txt

 Set options to enable in Settings → Reading.
 Unless you're using custom queries to display your sticky posts, you probably want to check the option to add selected post types to the blog home.

-Note: Sticky custom posts are stored in the global 'sticky_posts' option field, just like regular sticky posts.
+Note: Sticky custom posts are stored in the global 'sticky_posts' option field, just like regular posts.

 == Installation ==